Tap, Distilled, Mineral, Spring, Coconut: Which Waters Do What?Water

 Some waters are chemically treated, which can strip the water of most of its composition, apart from fluoride, which in some cases is added to tap water as a health benefit (although too much can have some negative effects).
 Other water plants, by contrast, might only need to use minimal purification efforts for the raw water that’s collected.

-And it’s worth noting that the water utilities that treat raw water are only responsible for its quality up until the point of entry to your house, but not after.
+It’s worth noting that the water utilities that treat raw water are only responsible for its quality up until the point of entry to your house, but not after.
 Meaning that contamination is very much dependent on the final leg of the tap water journey: when water passes through the pipes and plumbing system of your house or apartment, where lead or bacterial cross-contamination tends to happen.

 So there’s some tap water that could be purer than others, and some which could have a higher mineral content than others – all of which depends on your location and the purification methods used.